jacquespillet/jacquespillet.github.io/gfx.md

 # GFX

-This is a simple graphics library for creating 3D apps.
+This is a graphics library for creating 3D apps.

 [Link to the repo](https://github.com/jacquespillet/gfx)